gabrielwaters-create/raccoon_notes/README.md

 ## 🔮 Future Roadmap

+- Scroll bar or pages for the home, stash, and notes menus to manage a large number of notes or stashes.
+- Edit button that displays Delete buttons instead of always being visible.
 - Syntax highlighting for code snippets.
 - Auto-detection of programming languages (e.g., Python, Java).
 - Simple text editor mode for coding.
 - Additional themes and dark mode.
 - Search functionality for notes.
 - Export/import stashes.
 ---

 ## 📜 License